San Gimignano Tuscany, Italy Travel Guide

 Italy's efficient train network connects major cities.
 From San Gimignano, travel to Poggibonsi for train connections.

-RENTING a car provides the most flexibility for exploring the Tuscan countryside and connecting between smaller towns and agriturismi.
+RENTING a car provides the most freedom to explore the Tuscan countryside and connecting between smaller towns and agriturismi.

 Regional buses connect many municipalities in Tuscany, though services may be less frequent to smaller villages.